hobertro/ank3/README.md

 # Ank3

 Ank3 is a simple command line interface (CLI) to create text files that can be ingested by Anki to create Anki cards.
-You give it a YAML file that contains an array of hashes that represent the Anki cards and Ank3 will parse the YAML file to create Anki cards.
 Alternatively, you can generate a boilerplate YAML file where you can create cards with a front, back, and tags.

 ## Motivation and Anki work flow